Death poem: Korean death poems

-Yi Gae
+Yi Kae

-Yi Gae (이개; 1417–1456) was one of "six martyred ministers" who were executed for conspiring to assassinate King Sejo, who usurped the throne from his nephew Danjong.
-Sejo offered to pardon six ministers including Yi Gae and Seong Sam-mun if they would repent their crime and accept his legitimacy, but Yi Gae and all others refused.
+Yi Kae (이개; 1417–1456) was one of "six martyred ministers" who were executed for conspiring to assassinate King Sejo, who usurped the throne from his nephew Danjong.
+Sejo offered to pardon six ministers including Yi Kae and Sŏng Sammun if they would repent their crime and accept his legitimacy, but Yi Kae and all others refused.
 He recited the following poem in his cell before execution on June 8, 1456.
 In the following sijo, "Lord" (임 im) actually should read someone beloved or cherished, meaning King Danjong in this instance.

-Seong Sam-mun
+Sŏng Sammun

-Like Yi Gae, Seong Sam-mun (성삼문, 1418–1456) was one of "six martyred ministers", and was the leader of the conspiracy to assassinate Sejo.
+Like Yi Kae, Sŏng Sammun (1418–1456) was one of "six martyred ministers", and was the leader of the conspiracy to assassinate Sejo.
 He refused the offer of pardon and denied Sejo's legitimacy.
 He recited the following sijo in prison and the second one (five-syllable poem) on his way to the place of execution, where his limbs were tied to oxen and torn apart.

-Jo Gwang-jo
+Cho Kwangjo

-Jo Gwang-jo (조광조; 1482–1519) was a neo-Confucian reformer who was framed by the conservative faction opposing his reforms in the Third Literati Purge of 1519.
-His political enemies slandered Jo to be disloyal by writing "Jo will become the king" (주초위왕 走肖爲王, Chu ch'o wi wang) with honey on leaves so that caterpillars left behind the same phrase as if in supernatural manifestation.
+Cho Kwangjo (1482–1519) was a neo-Confucian reformer who was framed by the conservative faction opposing his reforms in the Third Literati Purge of 1519.
+His political enemies slandered Jo to be disloyal by writing "Cho will become the king" (주초위왕 走肖爲王, Chu ch'o wi wang) with honey on leaves so that caterpillars left behind the same phrase as if in supernatural manifestation.
 King Jungjong ordered his death by sending poison and abandoned Jo's reform measures.
 Jo, who had believed to the end that Jungjong would see his errors, wrote the following before drinking poison on December 20, 1519.
 Repetition of similar looking words is used to emphasize strong conviction in this five-syllable poem.

-Jeong Mong-ju
+Chŏng Mong-ju

-Jeong Mong-ju (정몽주; 1337–1392) was an influential high minister of the Goryeo dynasty when Yi Seong-gye overthrew it to establish the Joseon dynasty.
-When Prince Jeongan asked Jeong to support the new dynasty through a poem, Jeong answered with a poem of his own reaffirming his loyalty to the falling Goryeo dynasty.
+Chŏng Mong-ju (정몽주; 1337–1392) was an influential high minister of the Goryeo dynasty when Yi Sŏng-gye sought to overthrow it and establish a new dynasty.
+When Yi Pang-wŏn, the son of Yi Sŏng-gye, asked Chŏng to support the founding of a new dynasty through a poem, Chŏng answered with a poem of his own reaffirming his loyalty to the falling Goryeo dynasty.
 Just as he suspected, he was assassinated the same night on April 4, 1392.
-The Goryeo dynasty symbolically ended with Jeong's death and his death poem is the most famous in Korean history.
+Chŏng's death poem is the most famous in Korean history.
+Chŏng’s death poem survives in several forms: first written in classical Chinese (the scholarly language of the time), then transcribed into hangul, and finally rendered in a modernized hangul version for easier reading today.